riebl/vanetza/README.md

 ## Authors

-Development of Vanetza is part of ongoing research work at [Technische Hochschule Ingolstadt](https://www.thi.de/forschung/carissma/labore/car2x-labor/).
+Development of Vanetza started as research project at [Technische Hochschule Ingolstadt](https://www.thi.de/forschung/carissma/labore/car2x-labor/).
+Since 2024, [nfiniity GmbH](https://www.nfiniity.com) has been sponsoring the active development.
 Maintenance is coordinated by Raphael Riebl.
 Contributions are happily accepted.

 ## License